IDEAS home Printed from https://ideas.repec.org/p/arx/papers/2305.06888.html

 Abstract

 Mobile phone data have played a key role in quantifying human mobility during the COVID-19 pandemic.
 Existing studies on mobility patterns have primarily focused on regional aggregates in high-income countries, obfuscating the accentuated impact of the pandemic on the most vulnerable populations.
-By combining geolocation data from mobile phones and population census for 6 middle-income countries across 3 continents between March and December 2020, we uncovered common disparities in the behavioral response to the pandemic across socioeconomic groups.
-When the pandemic hit, urban users living in low-wealth neighborhoods were less likely to respond by self-isolating at home, relocating to rural areas, or refraining from commuting to work.
+Leveraging geolocation data from mobile-phone users and population census for 6 middle-income countries across 3 continents between March and December 2020, we uncovered common disparities in the behavioral response to the pandemic across socioeconomic groups.
+Users living in low-wealth neighborhoods were less likely to respond by self-isolating, relocating to rural areas, or refraining from commuting to work.
 The gap in the behavioral responses between socioeconomic groups persisted during the entire observation period.
-Among low-wealth users, those who used to commute to work in high-wealth neighborhoods pre-pandemic were particularly at risk, facing both the reduction in activity in high-wealth neighborhood and being more likely to be affected by public transport closures due to their longer commute.
-While confinement policies were predominantly country-wide, these results suggest a role for place-based policies informed by mobility data to target aid to the most vulnerable.
+Among users living in low-wealth neighborhoods, those who commute to work in high-wealth neighborhoods pre-pandemic were particularly at risk of experiencing economic stress, facing both the reduction in economic activity in the high-wealth neighborhood and being more likely to be affected by public transport closures due to their longer commute distances.
+While confinement policies were predominantly country-wide, these results suggest that, when data to identify vulnerable individuals are not readily available, GPS-based analytics could help design targeted place-based policies to aid the most vulnerable.

 Suggested Citation